-Our evening started with a fabulous swim as the setting sun bathed the hotel’s indoor pool in a glorious light.
+Our evening started with a relaxing swim as the setting sun bathed the hotel’s indoor pool in a glorious light.
 We changed for dinner and, having filled our bellies with the tasty delights served at Goodwood’s newest restaurant, Farmer, Butcher, Chef, headed to the bar for a nightcap or two.
 Decorated in a similar quirky style to the restaurant, with white walls, wooden floors covered in antique rugs, and mismatched wooden chairs and tables, it is bright and inviting in the day or evening.
 For a cosier feel, head to the snug next door where there are comfy chairs and a sofa huddled around a blazing fire with an impressive carved wooden mantle that once graced the King’s bedroom in Goodwood House.
+It’s the ideal setting for relaxing with a Hedrick’s gin and tonic.

 Both the bar and the snug are open to non-residents and, being just 15 minutes drive from Chichester and its renowned Festival Theatre, it’s the perfect spot for pre or post theatre cocktails or after work drinks.
 And if you’re exploring the wonderful countryside of the South Downs, it’s a great place to drop by for lunch.
 You may need a reservation if you want to eat in the restaurant, especially at weekends, but an excellent and inexpensive alternative is a bite in the bar.